 You should probably learn the major pentatonic scales in the scales of C major and A minor, and once you get the hang of that, you can gradually move on to full major and minor scales.

 Learning modes can also make you a more versatile player, but I would also suggest that you do so only after you have a decent grasp of scales and harmony.

 It may sound contrary to what the list is about, but hear me out, okay?

-Guitar learning is not a race, and it’s just a process.
-So, you should focus more on enjoying the process than chasing the destination, which, more than often- slows you down instead.
+Guitar learning is not a race, it’s just a process.
+So, you should focus more on enjoying the process than chasing the destination, which, more often- slows you down instead.

 Keeping a positive attitude and not being afraid to fail is also something that you should cultivate as a musician.
 It’s super easy to just stop playing instruments because it’s hard and challenging, but if you keep at it, little by little, one day it will be all worth it.

 Everything worth learning takes it’s sweet time.
 That relates even nicely to bar chords on the guitar which are honestly a pain when first starting out.
 But over time, it gets easier as your finger strength and dexterity improve.

 If you keep at it every single day and are learning something new, you are bound to master the instrument sooner or later, right?

 Should I start out on an easier instrument?